csoneson/ARMOR/README.md

 	- cDNA fasta file
 	- ncRNA fasta file
 -  Add the readlength for your RNA-seq reads to `config.yaml`.
 -  Add a "group variable" to `config.yaml`.
-This will be used to color the samples in downstream visualizations.
+This will be used to color the samples in downstream visualizations, and should correspond to one of the column names in the metadata text file.
--  Set the number of cores to use for the tools that support multi-threading.
+-  Set the maximal number of cores to use for the tools that support multi-threading.

 ##### Include paths to software in `envs/environment.yaml`

 - The workflow assumes that all the necessary software is in your path.
 Alternatively, you can set up a `conda` environment, which will contain all necessary software.
-To create such an environment, named `rnaseqworkflow` (assuming that `conda` is available), do ```conda env create -n rnaseqworkflow --file envs/environment.yaml```Then, before running the workflow, activate the workflow with ```source activate rnaseqworkflow```
+First, ensure that `conda` is available and, if necessary, add the channels `r`, `conda-forge` and `bioconda` (see e.g. [here](https://bioconda.github.io/)).
+Then, to create an environment named `rnaseqworkflow`, do ```conda env create -n rnaseqworkflow --file envs/environment.yaml```.
+Before running the workflow, activate the workflow with ```source activate rnaseqworkflow```
 - If you don't want to use `conda`, make sure that all necessary software is installed.
 The following software is used by the workflow:
 	- [R](https://www.r-project.org/)
 	- [Salmon](https://combine-lab.github.io/salmon/)